ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 finding the `placement group`_ and the underlying OSDs at root of the problem.

-.. tip:: A fault in one part of the cluster may prevent you from accessing a particular object, but that doesn't mean that you can't access other objects.
+.. tip:: A fault in one part of the cluster may prevent you from accessing a particular object, but that doesn't mean that you cannot access other objects.
    When you run into a fault, don't panic.
 Just follow the steps for monitoring your OSDs and placement groups.
 Then, begin troubleshooting.